-If you happen to forget your password you can use Jumper 2 (JP8) to clear the password by erasing the CMOS Real Time Clock (RTC) Ram.
-Please see section 2.9.4 on page 24.
+If you happen to forget your password you can use Jumper 13 (JP13) to clear the password by erasing the CMOS Real Time Clock (RTC) Ram.
+For further details on how to do this please see section 2.9.4 on page 24.
+(Click Here)